JordanMarr/ReactiveElmish.Avalonia/README.md

 # Project Setup
-~~As of now, the easiest way to get started is to copy the included `AvaloniaExample` project.~~ Elmish.Avalonia is now available on NuGet.
+[Elmish.Avalonia](https://www.nuget.org/packages/Elmish.Avalonia/) is available on NuGet!

 Here are some key differences from the default F# MVVM template in the `AvaloniaExample` project:

 1) The `Avalonia.ReactiveUI` package has been replaced with the `Elmish.Avalonia` package.
 2) In `Program.fs`, `.UseReactiveUI()` has been replaced with `.UseElmishBindings()`.
-3) The template `ViewLocator` has code has been modified to work with a custom `IStart` that makes it easier to bind the view/viewmodel and start the Elmish loop.
+3) The template `ViewLocator` has code has been modified to work with a custom `IElmishViewModel` that makes it easier to bind the view/viewmodel and start the Elmish loop.
    This allows us to bind the `MainView.axaml` `Content` via the `ViewLocator` to locate the appropriate view and start the Elmish loop.